Jelmerro/hoyaf/README.md

 - Fetches the list of ip ranges from whois.radb.net for any ASN
 - Drops all packets to any of the ips in the ranges
-- Checks and prevents duplicate rules from being added
+- Checks and aggregates rules before adding them
 - Enable or disable ip ranges in bulk for a single or all included companies
 - Block any other company that has an Autonomous System Number (ASN)
 - Persistent across reboots thanks to iptables-save (last line of the script)